AElfProject/aelf-block-scan/README.md

 # set your own aelf, mysql config at first.

-# If you want to collect the TPM.
+# If you want to collect the TPM(Transactions Per Minute).
 # In config.js or config.local.js
 set initTPSAcquisition=ture.
 # If you want to collect the data of resource system